nabeelvalley/docs/src/content/docs/aws/lambda-custom-authorizer.md

 subtitle: Using a Lambda for Authorization and Authentication on AWS API Gateway
 ---

----
-published: true
-title: Simple Lambda Custom Authorizer
-subtitle: Using a Lambda for Authorization and Authentication on AWS API Gateway
----

 # Custom Authorizers

 API Gateway allows us to handle auth by way of a lambda.
 AWS has two types of authorization lambdas we can use, namely: